 What is Bastion?

 Bastion began as a private initiative to structure and optimize individual philanthropy.
 Word spread, and soon family and friends, and friends of friends showed an interest in accessing a similar service.
 That is how we came up with the idea of registering as a nonprofit to offer our service to other philanthropists.
 Bastion was formally registered as a corporation in Miami, Florida in March 2019, but has been operating since January 2016.
-Our team works remotely from Washington DC, New York City, Miami and The Netherlands.
+Our team works remotely from Madrid, Maimi, New York City, and The Netherlands.